-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024

-- Ap1 2.6.9 You have been granted leave to remain under article 67 of the Immigration Act 2016; and - a) you will be ordinarily and lawfully resident in either England, Wales or Northern Ireland on the first day of the Seasonal Academic Year of your module. - b) you have not ceased to be resident in the UK since being granted limited leave to remain - Ap1 2.6.10 You are resident in Wales, and have been granted Discretionary leave, or Leave to remain on the grounds of family or private life; or are a spouse, civil partner, or child of a person listed above; and - a) you will be ordinarily and lawfully resident in Wales on the first day of the Seasonal Academic Year of your module; and - b) you have been ordinarily and lawfully resident in the UK and Islands for at least three years prior to the first day of the Seasonal Academic Year of the module; and - c) if you are the spouse or civil partner of a person listed above you must have been their spouse or civil partner at the time of them submitting their application to the Home Office. - Ap1 2.6.11 You are resident in Northern Ireland, and have been granted Discretionary leave, Humanitarian Protection, or Leave to remain as a result of a failed Asylum application; or are a spouse, civil partner, or child of a person listed above; and - a) you will be ordinarily and lawfully resident in Northern Ireland on the first day of the Seasonal Academic Year of your module; and - b) if you are the spouse or civil partner, of a person listed above you must have been their spouse or civil partner at the time of them submitting their application to the Home Office. - Ap1 2.6.12 If you have been granted any type of leave other than those listed above or you believe the categories do not apply to you, your circumstances will be considered on a case-by-case basis.
+- Ap1 2.6.10 You are resident in Wales, and have been granted Discretionary leave, or Leave to remain on the grounds of family or private life; or are a spouse, civil partner, or child of a person listed above; and - a) you will be ordinarily and lawfully resident in Wales on the first day of the Seasonal Academic Year of your module; and - b) you have been ordinarily and lawfully resident in the UK and Islands for at least three years prior to the first day of the Seasonal Academic Year of the module; and - c) if you are the spouse or civil partner of a person listed above you must have been their spouse or civil partner at the time of them submitting their application to the Home Office. - Ap1 2.6.11 You are resident in Northern Ireland, and have been granted Discretionary leave, Humanitarian Protection, or Leave to remain as a result of a failed Asylum application; or are a spouse, civil partner, or child of a person listed above; and - a) you will be ordinarily and lawfully resident in Northern Ireland on the first day of the Seasonal Academic Year of your module; and - b) if you are the spouse or civil partner, of a person listed above you must have been their spouse or civil partner at the time of them submitting their application to the Home Office. - Ap1 2.6.12 If you have been granted any type of leave other than those listed above or you believe the categories do not apply to you, your circumstances will be considered on a case-by-case basis. - Ap1 2.6.13 If you are not sure if you are eligible to pay UK fees, contact our Student Support Team for advice.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024